chiaraottino/StatsMSc_Conda_etc/comparing_python_vers/README.md

 Finally, run `python run.py` from within this directory.
 If you have done this successfully this will work.

+If you get really stuck look in the git history - you can check out SHA `acdffc03de129c19b8917c864e699719bd85226c`

 # Update package and rerun

 Improve the package by replacing printing with logging and adding seeding for reproducibility